What Is Customer Effort Score?

 Measuring customer effort across all touchpoints in the customer journey enables CX leaders to identify high-effort areas and actions to optimize the customer experience and better communicate internally with cross-functional partners to progress forward.

-We’ve covered what a Customer Effort Score is, why it is important, where CES surveys can be applied, and how it can provide actionable insight into customer service satisfaction and loyalty.
-Now we can move on to some common ways to improve a CES score.
+We’ve covered what a Customer Effort Score is, why it is important, where Customer Effort Score surveys can be applied, and how it can provide actionable insight into customer service satisfaction and loyalty.
+Now we can move on to some common ways to improve a Customer Effort Score.
 The ultimate goal is to improve how customers feel about the level of service received and what they have to do during an interaction with your company.

-Below are ways to improve your CES Score:
+Below are ways to improve your Customer Effort Score Score:

 - Prioritize customer tasks and develop action plans.
 Rank your customer interactions (tasks), measured via a Customer Effort Score survey, from high- to low-effort.
 Then develop well-defined action plans and templates to address the highest-effort tasks and design experiences that reduce customer effort and provide additional customer support.